-As I mentioned in the original post, when I talk about choosing to be a happy mom…
+As mentioned in the original post, when talking about choosing to be a happy mom…

 “I don’t mean a mom who ignores everything bad, and/or buries her head in the sand about the evils of the world… Instead, I mean a mom who tries to focus on the positive, and chooses to be happy (again, to the degree that it’s possible).”– From the post Why Be a Happy Mom

-Instead, when we think about choosing to be a happy mom, I mean that even though life is full of crap sometimes, it’s also often full of things to be grateful for.
+Instead, when we think about choosing to be a happy mom, we mean that even though life is full of crap sometimes, it’s also often full of things to be grateful for.

 Choosing happiness doesn’t mean burying our heads in the sand and ignoring the crap.
 It means trying to focus on the good stuff, and/or at least the potential for the good.

-The poem Good Bones by Maggie Smith explains it better than any language I can conjure up to explain this mentality:
+The poem Good Bones by Maggie Smith explains it best:

 Life is short, though I keep this from my children.